strickyak/joy-lang-in-rye/README.md

 # The Joy language,

-## written in the python-like go-powered language https://github.com/strickyak/rye
+## written in the python-like go-powered language Rye: https://github.com/strickyak/rye

 A small subset using the definitions at https://hypercubed.github.io/joy/html/html-manual.html